 For research purposes -- We may use aggregated Session Data to better understand how our Site is navigated, how many visitors arrive at specific pages, which pages or content attract more viewers, the length and frequency of stays at our Site, the different types of searches of our Site content and databases, the types of browsers and computer operating systems that our visitors use, and the IP addresses from which visitors connect to our Site, in order to improve our Site and enhance our content.
 We may use IP addresses to gather broad demographic information—information that is not associated with any individual, and is therefore anonymous.
 We also use aggregated Assessment responses and other data to improve our Products and Services.

-For maintenance purposes -- We may use IP addresses and session data to diagnose problems with our server, and to administer our Site.
+For maintenance purposes -- We may use IP addresses and Session Data to diagnose problems with our server, and to administer our Site.

-For marketing purposes -- We may use email addresses or other contact information to send mailings, newsletters, and other marketing collateral regarding product information and releases.
+For marketing purposes -- We may use email addresses or other contact information to send mailings, newsletters, and other marketing communications regarding product information and releases.
 We may use your telephone number to contact you for marketing purposes.
 We may use pixel tags to monitor the open rate of our communications.
 This helps us understand the effectiveness of the communications that we send.

 For survey analysis -- The information that we collect through our surveys is not used other than to garner survey results and statistical analysis.

-The Public -- If you are or become certified or qualified as a Test Administrator for our Products and Services, we may share information regarding your certification, such as your name, the instruments in which you are certified/qualified, the date of your certification/qualification, its scope, and the current status of your certification/qualification with the public.
+The Public -- If you are or become a Certified Practitioner, we may share information regarding your certification, such as your name, the instruments in which you are certified/qualified, the date(s) of your certification/qualification, and the current status of your certification/qualification with the public.
 In addition, certain Sites offer publicly-accessible blogs or community forums and any Personal Information you provide on these blogs or forums may be read, collected, and used by others who access them.

 Law Enforcement; Litigation -- Certain federal, state, local, or other government regulations may require that we disclose information that we hold.
 In such cases, we will use reasonable efforts to disclose only the Personal Information required under applicable law, such as in response to a facially valid court order, warrant or subpoena issued or made by a court, person or body.
 We may use or disclose Personal Information (a) if we believe in good faith that a law, regulation, rule or guideline requires it; or (b) to a person who needs the information because of an emergency that threatens the life, health or security of an identified group or person.

 A cookie is a small text file that a website sends to a visitor’s browser and that sends back information each time the visitor makes a request from the website.
 A cookie contains a unique identification number that identifies the visitor’s browser, but not necessarily the visitor.
-Cookies can be accepted, rejected, or identified by configuring a browser’s preferences.
-Pixel tags or clear gifs are tiny graphics with a unique identifier, that are embedded invisibly on a webpage and are used to track a visitor’s movements on a website.
-We do not tie the information gathered by clear gifs to help us better manage content on the Site.
+Cookies can be accepted, rejected, or identified by configuring a browser’s preferences or settings.
+Pixel tags or clear gifs are tiny graphics with a unique identifier that are embedded invisibly on a webpage and are used to track a visitor’s movements on a website.
+We use the information gathered by clear gifs to help us better manage content on the Site.
 Cookies and pixel tags are used to help recognize a returning visitor, and to help customize the visitor’s online experience.
 Unless a visitor specifically informs us of his/her identity (e.g., by registering with us), we will not know who the individual visitor is.